eCook Meal

 STEWING TIME!

 Return the pot to a medium high heat with another drizzle of oil, if necessary.
-Add the sliced Onions and fry for 3-4 minutes until soft and translucent, shifting occasionally.
-Add in ½ the sliced chilli and fry for 1-2 minutes until fragrant, shifting constantly.
+Add the sliced onions and fry for 3-4 minutes until soft and translucent, shifting occasionally.
+Add in ½ the sliced Chilli and fry for 1-2 minutes until fragrant, shifting constantly.
 Stir through the wine and leave to reduce for 1-2 minutes until almost all evaporated.
 Sprinkle over the flour and cook out for about 1-2 minutes, shifting constantly.
 Mix through the diluted stock.
 Reduce the heat and leave to simmer for 5-7 minutes until slightly reduced and thickened.
 If it’s too thick, add water in small increments to loosen to desired consistency.

 SALAD TIME!